dpezely/anagram-phrases/README.md

 instance, due to communicative properties of multiplication, only *combinations* need be considered, and *permutations* may be ignored.)

-Also note that each word's product gets computed from the *list* of it primes rather than a set because duplicate characters must be tracked.
+Also note that each word's product gets computed from the *list* of its primes rather than a set because duplicate characters must be tracked.